WP-Chat/server-info/rules.md

 Nobody is going to sell you their UpWork or other account. **Don't ask.** Banning will ensue.

-9. Respect others

-Always use common sense and be respectful of the time and effort people spend to help people here.

 10. No politics/religion

 No politics.
 No religion.
 No anything that may start a fight at a family reunion.